OUR MISSION

 We are at the end of one such storm, and even if we thought this last one might be the end of us, we are, it turns out, doing quite well.

 Without retelling an old story, we’ll remember that in 2019, much of what made us who we were was disintegrating.
 Having neglected too many of our core tenets, we were mired in conflict, overspending our inheritance, and living in space that was literally falling down around us, an apt metaphor for our spiritual status.
 We buckled down and did the hard work required for revitalization: honest assessment, truth-telling, and risk-taking.
 And while that was destabilizing, we are now coming to the end of that process and finding ourselves ready for rebirth.
-While we keep saying we are a Pheonix Rising, most of what we could see was ashes.
+While we keep saying we are a phoenix rising, most of what we could see was ashes.

 That time has passed.